 The Reti Opening, starting with the moves 1.Nf3 2.g3 has always been a second or third opening choice for white.
 It’s rarely seen at club level and it is historically considered to be harmless and dull compared to the most popular 1.d4 and 1.e4.
 However, this is a very superficial judgment.

 In the good old days, Richard Reti considered that either 1.d4 or 1.e4 were inferior moves because black can easily start a counterattack and equalize.
 Therefore, with the move Nf3 followed by the fianchetto, white doesn’t create any weaknesses on his camp and it was only after castle that he would start fighting for the center.
 Reti’s idea was very deep and sound.

 The main principle was that every central pawn advanced was a weakness that can be attacked and that’s why white should exert pressure from both flanks with his pieces from the very beginning.
 Richard Reti even managed to beat Capablanca in a remarkable game in which the Cuban world champion was outplayed in 33 moves.
-See this game here:
+See this game of The Reti Opening:

 Sounds good, but doesn’t black have ways to equalize fairly easy?